safan41/GameYob/README.txt

 Broken:

-- Supports Gameboy Color Bios ("boot rom") for custom palettes
+- Supports Gameboy Color Bios ("boot rom") for custom palettes (almost, but causes graphical glitching)
-- Super Gameboy support isn't fully implemented graphically on the 3DS.
+- Super Gameboy support isn't fully implemented graphically on the 3DS

 See the GBAtemp threads for more information: